andya17/andya17.github.io/_pages/gis.md

 Access the published Open Science Framework page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/){:target="_blank" rel="noopener"}.

 Access my version of the report for the project at [this link](https://andya17.github.io/geog323-wildlife-corridor/){:target="_blank" rel="noopener"}.

+## Small Mammal Species Range Dashboard
+For the capstone requirement for the Environmental Studies major at Middlebury College, I was part of a four-person group to assist the Vermont Fish & Wildlife Department in gathering information on small mammals and mesocarnivores for the upcoming 2025 update to the state Wildlife Action Plan.
+Within my group, I was personally responsible for the creation of 17 public-facing ArcGIS web maps.
+Each web map displays data on one mammal species from the Global Biodiversity Information Facility and, where applicable, the natural history collections at the University of Vermont.
+From personal communication with instructor Dr. Alexis Mychajliw, the Mammal Scientific Adivsory Group subsequently used the maps after my graduation to update species range information for the forthcoming Wildlife Action Plan.

+Access the ArcGIS Dashboard at [this link](https://umass-amherst.maps.arcgis.com/apps/dashboards/2f52ab2706a64eafa392d2398a244e2f).
+Note that the first map may initially take time to load – the user can expedite loading by zooming into the map element (the large rectangle, if it is not loading) and waiting for a short period of time.

 ## Topographic Map Replication
 In February 2025, I took on a project to update a topographic map of the UMass Amherst campus for use in the class materials of an introductory Geology course.
 The professor provided me with a map printed on physical media with no online sources.
 I used LiDAR, road, and building data within ArcGIS Pro to replicate the extent and style of the reference map while ensuring that contour line features reflected more current topography.
 The professor, Dr. William Clement, plans to use the new map in his course during the Spring 2025 semester.